GoogleChrome/web.dev/src/site/content/en/blog/debug-web-vitals-in-the-field/index.md

 buttons on the page.

-This raises an important question: **how can you capture debug information for the Web Vitals metric data from real users in the field?**
+This raises an important question: **how can you capture debug information for Core Web Vitals or other performance metrics from real users in the field?**

 This post will explain in detail what APIs you can use to collect additional debugging information for each of the current Core Web Vitals metrics and give